 Don’t worry, we’ve all hit the gutter (thankfully, not in a literal sense).
-Spare some time and hit these bowling alleys in Hong Kong for a fun time out.
+Spare some time to go bowling in Hong Kong.

 Throw a strike at the best bowling alleys in Hong Kong